-We meandere under towering redwoods, California laurel, Pacific madrones, and Douglas fir trees along the river.
-The flat trail offers an easy hike.
-Now and then we sight a tall great blue heron standing in the shallows.
-I hold Max’s leash and keep him close so he won’t try to visit the heron.
+On these outings before the pandemic, we meandered under towering redwoods, California laurel, Pacific madrones, and Douglas fir trees along the river.
+The flat trail offered an easy hike.
+At another learning, we saw a tall great blue heron standing in the shallows.
+I held Max’s leash, thwarting any possible attempt to visit the heron.

 On a recent trip, Max carried his lime green stuffed alligator to the car for our drive to Guerneville .We picked the pet-friendly Cottages by the River for this weekend getaway.
 Max was greeted with his own welcome box that included a towel, water dish, and dog biscuits.